-Ken Kieklak, Attorney at Law believes that no victim of careless, reckless, or intentional behavior should be forced to subsidize such acts through the payment of medical expenses and the loss of wages and future earning potential.
-Ken Kieklak is dedicated to holding careless individuals financially accountable for the catastrophic consequences their actions can cause.
+Our experienced Washington County, AR personal injury lawyers believe that no victim of careless, reckless, or intentional behavior should be forced to subsidize such acts through the payment of medical expenses and the loss of wages and future earning potential.
+Our attorneys are staff are dedicated to holding careless individuals financially accountable for the catastrophic consequences their actions can cause.
 To schedule a free personal injury consultation for your injury that occurred in Washington County, Arkansas call (479) 316-0438 today or contact us online.

 Our Washington County personal injury lawyers file claims for a wide variety of injuries and accidents.
 Each case presents its own unique set of challenges.
 Our attorneys and staff will determine a legal strategy based on the facts and circumstances surrounding your injury.
 Below are some of the types of claims our office files.